 You’ll find Boat Harbour Camp on the south coast of WA, set back about 5km from the beach.
 Located 22 minutes from Denmark, or 23 minutes to Peaceful Bay its quite centrally located to plenty of other amazing spots.
 Alternatively, its only 33 minutes to Walpole and 59 minutes to Albany.

-You’ll comfortably get most rigs into Boat Harbour Camp, including big caravans, 2WD vehicles and even most RV’s, as long as they aren’t hugely oversize.
+You’ll comfortably get most rigs into Boat Harbour Denmark, including big caravans, 2WD vehicles and even most RV’s, as long as they aren’t hugely oversize.

 Boat Harbour Beach